 As always, the health and safety of our staff and guests remain our top priority while making program decisions.
-There may be additional adjustments to our spring program schedule and Conference Center operations as we work to follow Stanford University guidelines.
+There may be additional adjustments to our program schedule and Conference Center operations as we work to follow Stanford University guidelines.
 We appreciate your patience and understanding during these difficult times.

 Take a break from the everyday.
 Grab your family and escape to Stanford Sierra Camp for a week in the magnificent Sierra Nevada filled with nonstop educational fun, new experiences and memories that will last your family a lifetime.